 The optimum temperature for long-term wine storage – for both red and white wine – is between 12–18°C. Maintaining this temperature is very difficult without a wine fridge, and perhaps equally as importantly, wine fridges keep this temperature consistently.

 Cellaring and serving temperatures are not the same.
 Variations in temperature can affect the subtle flavours, so you'll probably need to let your reds warm up a little, and your whites chill before you pour.
 Though your reds don't need to be room temperature to taste their best, and your kitchen fridge is a bit too cold to do justice to a quality white.

+When looking for a wine fridge, there's more to consider than if you were looking for the best regular fridge.
 Wine fridges differ from standard fridges in several ways.
 They're designed to maintain stable temperatures between 12°C and 18°C, which is warmer than a typical bar fridge can go.
 Importantly, they're also designed to control humidity (at around 70%), which your bar fridge can't do.
 And while a bar fridge can be a bit of a rough and ready appliance, wine fridges are designed to minimise vibration, and come with purpose-built shelves for storing wine.

-The cooling technology in your wine fridge will impact vibration levels, as well as price.
+The cooling technology in your wine fridge will affect vibration levels, as well as price.
 Compressor-type wine fridges have higher vibration levels due to their mechanical nature, but they tend to be more cost-effective than thermoelectric fridges.
 Opinion is still divided on whether or not the vibration levels in a compressor-type wine fridge are strong enough to affect the quality of your wine.